RCaller: Is Tree Height and Tree Width Correlated?

 rcallerparameters.jpg

-3. Examine the result
+3. Examine the Result

 Add a logger after the RCaller and run the workspace.
 In the log file, the Correlation is reported as 0.48002325189223527.
 This value indicates a moderate relationship between tree height and tree diameter.
-A value closer to 1 or -1 would indicate stronger correlation between height and diameter.
+A value closer to 1 or -1 would indicate a stronger correlation between height and diameter.
 Tree genus or species may be a factor to consider, and it is possible to filter based on either.
-This may indicate that some tree genus or species has a stronger correlation between tree height and tree diameter.
+This may indicate that a specific tree genus or species has a stronger correlation between tree height and diameter.

 rcaller-logger-log.jpg